sdam-au/epigraphic_roads/README.md

-# The detection of Road network in the ancient Mediterranean based on quantitative analysis of inscriptions
+# The use of roads as one of the main form of infrastructure in the ancient Mediterranean based on inscriptions
 *ANALYSIS*

 ---